johannschopplich/nuxt-api-party/docs/guides/caching-strategies.md

 ## Built-in Browser Caching

-To enable persistent caching across page reloads, you can leverage the browser's [built-in caching mechanism](https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/Caching) if your endpoint supports it.
+To enable persistent caching across page reloads, leverage the browser's [built-in caching mechanism](https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/Caching) if your endpoint supports it.

-If your endpoint supports client caching, the response will be cached by the browser.
-Subsequent GET requests to the same endpoint will return the cached response, if available, without making a new request to the server.
+If your endpoint supports client caching, the response is cached by the browser.
+Subsequent GET requests to the same endpoint return the cached response, if available, without making a new request to the server.

-The cached response will be used until it expires.
+The cached response is used until it expires.

-To enable built-in browser caching in your data composable, set the `cache` option to one of the values in the [options](#cache-options) section below.
+To enable built-in browser caching, set the `cache` option to one of the values in the [options](#cache-options) section below.

 ::: tip HTTP Caching
 To support HTTP caching, you must enable the [`enablePrefixedProxy`](/essentials/module-configuration#enableprefixedproxy) experimental option in your `nuxt.config` file.
 This allows GET requests to be GET requests, which is required for caching to work correctly.